Vice President for Finance and Treasurer

-Purchasing is committed to fair and ethical business practices that promote open and fair competition in the best interests of the University and the success of its supplier relationships.
-Purchasing abides by the National Association of Educational Buyers Code of Ethics.
+Procurement Services is committed to fair and ethical business practices that promote open and fair competition in the best interests of the University and the success of its supplier relationships.
+Procurement Services abides by the National Association of Educational Buyers Code of Ethics.

 V. Procedures BACK TO TOP

 VII.
 Contact Roles and Responsibilities BACK TO TOP

 Update to formatting, no change of substance.

 Updated to reflect changes required for Uniform Guidance.